-Barnet is located only about 10 miles north-west of Charing Cross, providing a convenient, pleasant and desirable location to live and work.
-There are excellent transport links serviced by both underground and mainline stations providing easy access to London's West End and City for a daily commute; London's M25 orbital motorway is within 4.5 miles.
+Barnet is located only 10 miles north-west of Charing Cross, providing a convenient, pleasant and desirable location to live and work.
+There are excellent transport links serviced by both underground and mainline stations providing easy access to London's West End and City for a daily commute.
+London's M25 orbital motorway is within 4.5 miles.

 Further education can be considered at the recently rebuilt Barnet College in Wood Street, providing both full and part time courses in many categories.

 Barnet boasts greenbelt countryside parks, leisure facilities, public houses, shops and restaurants.
 Barnet is also fortunate enough to have an iconic Everyman Cinema for Blockbuster 2D & 3D entertainment.
 With Hadley Wood and Arkley nearby, it combines the good value property of Barnet with the luxurious homes of the rich and often famous residents who enjoy the many benefits of living in Barnet.

 There are numerous Sporting facilities in Barnet including the only Seve Ballesteros designed golf course in England ‘The Shire’ as well as further courses at Hadley Wood, Arkley, Dyrham Park Country Club and Old Fold Manor to name a few and the A1 Driving Range.